IgniteUI/igniteui-docfx/en/components/accordion.md

     </igx-expansion-panel>
 </igx-accordion>
 ```
-Using the [collapseAll]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#collapseAll}) and [expandAll]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#expandAll}) methods you can respectively collapse and expand all [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html}) of the [IgxAccordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}).
+Using the [collapseAll]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#collapseAll}) and [expandAll]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#expandAll}) methods you can respectively collapse and expand all [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html) of the [IgxAccordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}).

-> Note: [обяснение как работи с тру и фолс на singleBranchExpanд)
+> Note: If [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) property is set to *true* calling [expandAll]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#expandAll}) method would expand only the last [IgxExpansionPanel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).

 ### Angular Accordion Templating Example
-The sample below demonstrates how elaborate filtering options can be implemented using the built in templating functionality of the [IgxExpansionPanel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html}).
+The sample below demonstrates how elaborate filtering options can be implemented using the built in templating functionality of the [IgxExpansionPanel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).

 <code-view style="height:550px"
            data-demos-base-url="{environment:demosBaseUrl}"